u6013779/stats2021_exer_dataCleaningExploration/README.md

 ### Data Cleaning and Exploration

+Data needs to be examined and any problems fixed before analysis can be done.
+This process of checking data before proceeding with a statistical analysis is often called data cleaning.
+The steps for data cleaning outlined in this tutorial are discussed in the following videos.
+You don't need to watch the videos to complete this assignment, but I list them here should you have interest in listening to the original lectures.

+* Data screening 1 accuracy (40 min) (optional): https://www.youtube.com/watch?v=_wl5wLEnG7I&t=0s&index=145&list=PLw93TUuxrFAbWrTsvaDsn7Y32l8LHJJXn
+* Data screening 2 missing (37 min) (optional): https://www.youtube.com/watch?v=9a3CW8fKA3k&t=0s&index=147&list=PLw93TUuxrFAbWrTsvaDsn7Y32l8LHJJXn
+* Data screening 3 outliers (22 min) (optional): https://www.youtube.com/watch?v=zL66kiX5VZg&list=PLw93TUuxrFAbWrTsvaDsn7Y32l8LHJJXn&index=148&t=0s

-Data needs to be examined and any problems fixed before analysis can be done.In statistics, we focus on four areas.
+In statistics, we focus on four areas.

 1. Data accuracy
     + make sure data types are correct